Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then the first tricky to do what to create a buffer that has a memory shared on both the CPU and GPU.
+Then the first tricky things to do is to create a buffer that has a memory shared on both the CPU and GPU.
 To do so we allocate a framebuffer of size image_width * image_height on the unified memory by calling cudaMallocManaged().
 The unifided memory is shared by both the GPU to write pixel values into it and the CPU to read from it and output it in the image.ppm file.